HicBou/sparql_terminology_analysis/README.md

 <h4>Full Segment Comparison Score</h4>

 For all possible windows of words from both sentences, we compute the window score.
-The maximum size of them is given as input parameter and can be changed by the user.
+The maximum size of the window is given as input parameter and can be changed by the user.
 If one sentence is longer than the other, we "fullfill" the shortest one with empty/null words.
 The user can also provide a condition : the position dependency.
-If it is activated, the algorithm will compare only windows of same size starting from the same position (i-th word) in the sentence.
+If it is activated, the algorithm will compare only windows starting from the same position (i-th word) in the sentence.
 Otherwise, by default, all combinations will be tested.

 Then we add all "Window Scores" as following :